 Modular content is a content marketing hack to generate more content in less time.
-You intentionally construct a long-form piece of content that can be broken down into standalone chunks and moved around to build whole new pieces of content with minimal to zero new creative involvement.
+Firstly, you intentionally construct a long-form piece of content.
+It is created in such a way that it can be broken down into standalone chunks very easily.
+These chunks can then be moved around to build whole new pieces of content with minimal to zero new creative involvement.

 Let’s say you build a master guide on your product and all of its use cases.
-Your sales team can pick and choose which parts of that guide are most relevant to their prospect and build a new piece of content with or without you.
+Your sales team can pick and choose which parts of that guide are most relevant to their prospect.
+Then, they can build a new piece of content with or without you.
 At Turtl, we even automate our modular content so that someone can generate their own version by filling in a form.

 If you want to see what a master copy would look like, you can check out one of ours here.
 As you can see, this document is designed to be broken down and rearranged based on what job role that person is in and what product features and info are most relevant to them.

 Sales teams have always had to be highly competitive, but this is on another level.
 How do you get anyone to notice you when they’re so overwhelmed by everything else that’s going on?

 When everything is so big and out of our control, you need to strip things back and make it small.
 This is where personalization comes into play.
 I’m not talking about including someone’s name in an email subject line.
 I’m talking about deep, meaningful personalization that signals to prospects that this salesperson has spent time learning about their specific needs.
 If you’ve taken my first advice and built modular content, you have a huge advantage here.
 With minimal effort, you can build highly personalized documents in moments.